 \section{Introduction}

-Simultaneous electroencephalography (EEG) and functional MRI (fMRI) recording is a valuable multimodal approach that provides complementary insights into brain function, with EEG offering high temporal resolution and fMRI providing spatial detail \cite{b1, b2}. fMRI has traditionally relied on higher-field MRI systems ($\geq$3T) to maximize the blood oxygenation level-dependent (BOLD) sensitivity, resolution, and spatial specificity inherent to stronger magnetic fields \cite{b3, b4, b5, b6}.
-This creates a challenging environment for multimodal integration.
-Higher-field MRI introduces substantial trade-offs, including magnetic field-induced artifacts in the EEG signal, increased sensitivity to $B_0$ field inhomogeneities, and reduced compatibility for subjects with implants such as neurostimulators \cite{b7, b8, b9}.
+Simultaneous electroencephalography (EEG) and functional MRI (fMRI) recording is a valuable multimodal approach that provides complementary insights into brain function, with EEG offering high temporal resolution and fMRI providing spatial detail \cite{b1, b2}. fMRI has traditionally relied on higher-field MRI systems ($\geq$3T) to maximize the blood oxygenation level-dependent (BOLD) sensitivity, resolution, and spatial specificity inherent at stronger magnetic fields \cite{b3, b4, b5, b6}.
+However, high fields also create a challenging environment for multimodal integration because of magnetic field-induced artifacts in the EEG signal \cite{b7}.
+Lower field scanners have the added advantage that studies can more readily be performed in subjects with implants including neurostimulators \cite{b8}.

-The recent resurgence of lower-field systems ($\leq$1T) for general MRI applications \cite{b7, b10, b11 , b12, b13, b14, b15}, driven by modern 0.55T systems equipped with high-performance gradients, offers a compelling solution to these limitations \cite{b7, b15}.
-Unlike historical lower-field scanners that were constrained by limited gradient performance, contemporary 0.55T systems support functional imaging using advanced gradient hardware.
+The recent resurgence of lower-field systems ($\leq$1T) for general MRI applications \cite{b8, b10, b11 , b12, b13, b14, b15}, driven by modern 0.55T systems equipped with high-performance gradients, offers a compelling alternative to high-field scanners for simultaneous EEG and fMRI \cite{b7, b8}.
+Unlike earlier lower-field scanners, these contemporary systems deliver superior imaging performance while offering distinct physical advantages for simultaneous EEG-fMRI.
 However, imaging at 0.55T operates with reduced intrinsic SNR, where signal estimation can benefit from statistical modeling and regularization principles in MRI analysis \cite{b24, razmara2024advancements}.
 The primary benefit lies in the reduced interaction between the static magnetic field and the EEG recording equipment.
-Lower field strength is expected to significantly attenuate the ballistocardiogram (BCG) artifact, a persistent noise source linked to cardiac motion in the magnetic field, while simultaneously improving compatibility with patients who use neurostimulators or other implanted devices \cite{b7, b8}.
-This distinct combination of high-performance imaging and reduced electromagnetic interference positions the 0.55T system as a favorable platform for expanding neuroimaging to populations currently excluded from higher-field studies.
+The lower field strength is expected to significantly attenuate the ballistocardiogram (BCG) artifact, a persistent noise source linked to cardiac motion in the magnetic field \cite{b7, b8}.
+This combination of high-performance imaging and reduced electromagnetic interference positions the 0.55T system as a potentially advantageous platform for simultaneous EEG-fMRI.